Affiliate links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy XCover 6 Pro (6GB/128GB): $599 / £589 / €609

 The Galaxy XCover 6 Pro is a durable mid-range phone designed to withstand drops, dirt, and spills.
 In the rugged device market, the Samsung Galaxy XCover 6 Pro is priced a bit higher than many of its competitors, but it has a few unique things going for it.
 Most notably, it’s one of the very few phones nowadays to have a removable battery that can be swapped out in seconds.
 It also has dual-SIM support, and you can add an extra 1TB of storage through the included microSD card slot.

-Only one version of the Galaxy XCover 6 Pro is available, which comes with a Qualcomm Snapdragon 778G processor under the hood.
+Only one Galaxy XCover 6 Pro version is available, with a Qualcomm Snapdragon 778G processor under the hood.
 Aside from the upgraded chipset, there are a few notable improvements over its predecessor, the Galaxy XCover Pro, including support for 5G and Wi-Fi 6E for high-speed connectivity.
-It also has twice the storage at 128 GB and better rear-camera resolution with a 50MP shooter compared to the 25MP of the XCover Pro.
+It also has twice the storage at 128 GB and better rear-camera resolution with a 50MP shooter compared to the 25MP on the XCover Pro.

 Next to the uncovered USB-C port, you’ll find two POGO pins and a single firing speaker on the bottom.
 There’s a textured smart key on the phone’s left side and another programable button on the top, next to a 3.5mm headphone jack.
 The right side houses the volume rocker and power/fingerprint sensor button.

 The Galaxy XCover 6 Pro was released in July 2022 and is available in the US through Amazon or directly from Samsung.
 It is also available in the UK, throughout the rest of Europe, and in select regions in Asia.